zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

 ```

+You can put all the codes into a `.py` file, and it should run without a problem.

+Now let's see how we can transform the codes into a ZenML pipeline.

-## 🥳 PyTorch Code in ZenML
+## 🥳 Transforming PyTorch Codes into a ZenML Pipeline.
-We will now structure the code with ZenML.

-Before we dive in deeper, it's important to know the concept of *pipeline* and *step*.
+Before we start, I'd like to first tell you about the concept of *pipeline* and *step* in ZenML.
+This concept will come in handy later when we code.

-In ZenML, a pipeline consists of a series of steps, organized in any order that makes sense for your use case.
+In ZenML, a `pipeline` consists of a series of steps, organized in any order that makes sense for your use case.

-For example, the following is a simple pipeline that consist of three steps (import data, define model and train & test model) that runs one after another:
+The following illustration is a simple `pipeline` that consist of three `steps` running one after another.

 ![pipeline_steps](/assets/posts/pytorch_wandb/pipeline_step.gif)

+Above is the exact `pipeline` and `steps` that we will construct from the vanilla PyTorch code.

+Let's start coding the transformation.

-First, let's import all the modules we would need from `torch`, `torchvision` and `zenml`
+First, we import all the modules we would need from `torch`, `torchvision` and `zenml`.

 ```python
 import torch
 from torch import nn